HackYourFuture/post-grad-ed/Week1/README.md

 Doing this will help you become familiar with the process and give you a sense of what companies are expecting you to be able to do.

 One tip before you start: imagine doing this for a real company.
+Because that's the only way you'll train yourself to take it seriously.
+(And maybe it will even lead to opportunities...)

 ### Finished?